 7. Don’t disturb nesting females, nests, or hatchlings.
 We totally get it, seeing a sea turtle can be an exciting experience.
 Turtles can get easily spooked when starting to nest and may return back to sea without nesting, also known as a “false crawl”.
 Keep your distance from sea turtles and nests to ensure a safe and stress-free experience for everyone.

 8. Stay alert when boating.
 Sea turtles are air breathing reptiles, so they need to come up to the surface fairly often.
 Boat and propeller strikes can seriously injure or kill turtles.
 Stay alert, stay in channels, avoid running over their habitat like seagrass beds, and slow down if you see a sea turtle nearby.

 9. Hold the balloons!
 Celebrations can be just as fun without balloons, and they aren’t much fun when they come back down.
 Helium balloons can travel long distances and can entangle land and marine animals.
 Skip the balloons and check out some eco-friendly alternatives from Balloons Blow.

 10. Be the voice for the voiceless.
 We must take a stand for those who can’t do so for themselves by spreading awareness and fighting for change.
-That’s why we created our Be The Voice Sea Turtle Tee.
+That’s why we created our Sea Turtle Conservation Collection.
 With every wear, you’re spreading the message for sea turtles and with every purchase we donate 10% of the proceeds to The Sea Turtle Conservancy.
-Grab your tee and start spreading the message!

 Together, we can help save sea turtles - and many other species that depend on our oceans!